sriksmachi/azgentica/README.md

 ## 🚀 Features

 - 🧠 **AI-Powered Diagram Parsing**
+  Uses Visual Language models to extract Azure-native services from Azure Architecture diagrams.
 Uses `workflow.py` to analyze Azure-native services, custom components, and visual groupings in complex diagrams.

 - 🌐 **Node & Edge Extraction**
   Identifies services as nodes and connections as labeled edges with semantic understanding using `workflow.py`.

 - 📊 **Graph Output in JSON**
-  Outputs a structured JSON representation of your architecture for use with NetworkX or other graph libraries.
+  Outputs a structured JSON representation of your architecture for use with NetworkX or other graph libraries for downstream analytical tasks.

+- 💸 **Cost Analysis**
+Analyze extracted architectures for estimated Azure service costs and optimization opportunities.

 - 🎯 **Auto-Labeled Relationships**
   Detects and labels edge types like `private endpoint`, `identity access`, `data flow`, `AI inference`, and more.